ualibraries/Guide-on-the-Side/UPGRADE.md

 8. Move your configuration settings, themes, and user-uploaded images into the new version.

+9. Change permissions of app/webroot/uploads to make it and all sub-folders writable by the web server.
+Example command (for Unix-like systems):

+  chmod -R 777 app/webroot/uploads

-9. Read any release notes (RELEASE.md) to determine if you need to run database migrations, or to find out if your themes need to change.
+10. Read any release notes (RELEASE.md) to determine if you need to run database migrations, or to find out if your themes need to change.
    If you're not sure whether you need to run database migrations and you have command-line access, run the following command from the app folder to determine whether database upgrades are required.